AlexRuzin/Helios/README.md

 ## Abstract

 In response to the evident awakening of the software security industry, the cost of classic software exploitation has risen significantly.

 A new trend has emerged in the last few years that aims to solve the problems associated with the difficulty of fuzzing: architecture exploitation.
 The influx in consumer demand of this form of exploitation is obvious:
 USB drives that drop SCADA payloads, rootkits which hide between filesystems and fake Windows Update servers are all examples.

 0x41, designers of the Keres software suite, present the n0day worming engine - crafted for the penetration of corporate and military networks. n0day propagates through Windows Active Directory (AD) domains by exploiting the Local Security Authority (LSA) subsystem's logon sessions.

 When released on a domain client, n0day will inject code into the LSASS process and begin targetting global catalogue Domain Controllers (DCs).

 As a secondary attack vector, n0day presents a unique technique: the infection of USB drives without copying any binary payload.

 n0day was built as a part of Corona, so it requires a gateway system to interface with.

 ## Abstract
 ### Feature Summary

 n0day general features.
 Please refer to [5a] for details on attack vectors.

-Systems Support:
+####Systems Support
-    ..* x86 Support (x64 is planned on next release)
++ x86 Support (x64 is planned on next release)
-    ..* Tested on Windows XP (all SPs), Vista, Windows 7 ..* MS Server OS support: Server 2003, Server 2008, Server 2008 R2
++ Tested on Windows XP (all SPs), Vista, Windows 7
++ MS Server OS support: Server 2003, Server 2008, Server 2008 R2

-Local Presence:
+####Local Presence:
-    ..* Nothing written to the disks
++ Nothing written to the disks
-    ..* Stealth DLL injection into any process
++ Stealth DLL injection into any process

-Network Presence:
+####Network Presence:
-    ..* Silent and passive network scanner
++ Silent and passive network scanner
-    ..* Propagation via TFTP
++ Propagation via TFTP
-    ..* Optimized to target Domain Controllers (DCs)
++ Optimized to target Domain Controllers (DCs)

-Security:
+####Security:
-    ..* Test for process tampering in memory
++ Test for process tampering in memory
-    ..* Gateway URL list encryption
++ Gateway URL list encryption

-Vectors:
+####Vectors:
-    ..* LSA Token Manipulation (nTM)
++ LSA Token Manipulation (nTM)
-    ..* Silent USB infection
++ Silent USB infection

 ## Building and Input

 The n0day builder (n0day.builder.exe) generates a PE executable which contains a dropper, gateway configuration segment and the worming DLL.
 The gateway configuration specifies the attack ID, campaign ID and a list of URLs containing qualified gateway addresses.
 Once the executable is built, the builder outputs